 The Counselling services at the Tata Institute of Social Sciences, Mumbai, began in mid-90's and are a part of Student Support Services.
 The Counselling Centre has been providing services like individual counselling and developmental group activities for TISS students and staff.
 It is open six days a week and its hours are adapted to students needs.
 The Counsellors help the students in their day-to-day concerns and also enhance their overall functioning.
 Workshops on topics relevant to increasing the capacities of the students are regularly conducted by the Counsellors.
 The Counselling services are available only for TISS students and staff.
 They are not available for the general public. [ Top ]

-The Counselling Centre services are available from 11.30 am to 8.00 pm from Monday to Friday and on Saturday, from 12pm to 8 pm, at the Mumbai Campus.
+The Counselling Centre services are available from 12.00 pm to 10.00 pm from Monday to Friday and on Saturday, from 12pm to 8 pm, at the Mumbai Campus.

 They can be contacted on Ext: 5612/5914 or on e-mail: counsellors[at]tiss[dot]edu for appointments.